 Kobal’s early efforts to save the orchid entail looking for the orchids in DuPage preserves, placing deer cages around the ones he finds, and planting seeds at those sites to boost their populations.
-His work has expanded to include collecting demographic data on the plants, hand pollinating and inoculating the delicate orchid.
+His work has expanded to include collecting demographic data on the plants, hand pollinating and inoculating the soil around this delicate orchid.

 Kobal counts the flower heads on a blooming eastern prairie fringed orchid.

 It appears Kobal’s efforts have been successful, as the rare orchid populations, although small, have increased over past populations in DuPage preserves.
 Kobal has been able to identify all DuPage forest preserve locations with the orchid and collect good data on the plants.

 “One thing we have found is that hand-pollination definitely increases the amount of seed production from plants,” Kobal said.
 “Weather has a big impact on blooming and survival of the plants — when we have had drought years the plants do not do very well.
 Also, consistent management of the habitat has a positive impact on the flowering effort and the number of plants in the population.”

 “We have good data on the plants and what we have and the populations (although small) have increased from what they were in the past,” Kobal said.

 Kobal hand pollinates an eastern prairie fringed orchid while it blooms.